rootstrap/RSFormView/README.md

 For a class to implement `FormViewModel` delegate  you only need to define an array of `FormItem` Each `FormItem` will determine the behavior and validation of each text field in your form.
-`FormItem` can be a text field, two text fields in line or a "section header"
+`FormItem` can be a text field, two text fields in line or a "section header" More about fields configuration in the `FormItem` section.

 5. Configure your form looks